ArefEinizade2/ProductGraphSleepNet/README.md

 - `ChanLocs_and_ChanNames.mat`: locations of the EEG electrodes for visualizing the spatial graphs
 - `Plot_learned_Spatial_Temporal_Graphs.m`: a MATLAB file to plot the learned graphs

-The provided codes have been written in following settings:
+The provided codes have been written in the following settings:

 - Matplotlib==3.0.2
 - Numpy==1.19.5
 - Scipy==1.1.0
 - Keras==2.2.4
 - Tensorflow==1.10.0
-- tensorflow-gpu==1.12.0
+- TensorFlow-gpu==1.12.0
 - sklearn==0.0
 - mne==0.19.2
 - MATLAB==2018b